By Sonia Slattery 17 Dec, 2019

 Have you ever accidentally found yourself on a website you didn't intend to visit?
 Of course you have; it's part of a common hazard in web use.
 When this occurs, your best friends are, of course, the back button and the navigation bar.

-As a business with a landing page, it's your job to stop this kind of behavior.
+As a business with a landing page, it's your job to stop this kind of behaviour.
 Once your customer lands, you need to keep them there.
 To encourage this, it's best to minimise distractions.
 Take away all temptations, including the navigation bar and links back to your main site.
 With nowhere else to go, action is practically unavoidable.

 Give them what they want